eligoldweber/specTesting/scripts/README.md

 Uses Z3py to automatically generate unique satisfying values for expresions.

+Rather than writing "unit-like" tests for predicates, this leverages z3 to automatically find satisfying input,output pairs that then can be checked manually.
+By examining the output, the user can get a sense from the generated input,output pairs if their spec permits the intended implementation.

 > **_NOTE:_** Only works for expresions using INT type, and automatically checks with additional constraints of `INT.MAX` and `INT.MIN`